The Powerful Scoop of Coffee Beans

 Caffeine

 Caffeine is one of the most powerful antioxidants.
 While it is often viewed as negative, it has many positive effects on our bodies.
-For one, it helps the body process glucose (known as sugar) better.
+For one, it helps the body process glucose (also known as sugar) more effectively.
 It is also said to be good for the liver.

-Moreover, caffeine has health benefits for the heart.
+Moreover, caffeine has been shown to have health benefits for the heart.
 As such, it can help lower the risk of cardiovascular diseases, commonly known as heart disease.
-Plus, since it can increase energy levels, it allows you to exercise daily or move vigorously throughout the day.
-After all, moving your body regularly is one way to keep your heart healthy - am I right?
+Additionally, since it can boost energy levels, it enables you to exercise daily or engage in vigorous activity throughout the day.
+After all, regular physical activity is one way to keep your heart healthy - am I right?

-Being that as may, caffeine consumption should be limited to up to 400 milligrams per day.
+Caffeine consumption should be limited to up to 400 milligrams per day.
 This is the safety standard for all adults drinking coffee.
-Still, the number may vary according to people's sensitivity toward caffeine.
+Still, the number may vary depending on people's sensitivity to caffeine.

 Ways to Boost Antioxidants and Vitamins in Coffee